An Efficient Particle-Field Algorithm with Neural Interpolation based on a Parabolic-Hyperbolic Chemotaxis System in 3D: Computational methods for PHKS

 \textit{Updating chemical concentration \(c\)}: Let \(\delta t = t_{n + 1} - t_n > 0\) be the time step.
 We update \(c\) by the explicit Euler scheme:

 \textit{Updating density \(\rho\)}: update the particle positions \(\{X_n^p\}_{p = 1:P}\) using an Euler-Maruyama scheme of the SDE:

 where \(N_n^p\)'s are i.i.d. standard normal distributions with respect to Brownian paths in the SDE formulation.
+The particles are then binned into \(N_g\) bins.
+Each timestep requires \(\mathcal{O}(P)\) operations to assign particles to bins and \(\mathcal{O}(N_g)\) operations to create the bins, making the overall complexity \(\mathcal{O}(P + N_g)\), rendering the method efficient for high-dimensional problems.
 Computing \(\nabla_x c(x, t_n)\) is difficult as it may not be strictly defined due to $\rho_{n-1}$ being only coarsely valued through a histogram of particle positions.
 To circumvent this, we first construct an everywhere differentiable interpolation of $c_n$ as a proxy, then take gradient on the interpolator for an approximation.
 A similar treatment has been adopted in training neural networks with piecewise constant activation functions.
 The resulting proxy gradient is known as coarse gradient \cite{yin2018blended,yin2018understanding,long2023recurrence} or straight-through-estimator \cite{Hubara2017QuantizedNN}.

 A classical interpolation is spline which is expensive to generalize to 3D and will be compared with neural interpolation in Alg. \ref{alg:one}.